 There are other forms of stud finders that you can opt for but if you were looking for the most basic one, then magnetic stud finders are the ones you need.

 There are various electrical stud finders in the market; each comes with different methods of locating the studs in the wall.
 Primarily, the studs in the wall are metal and therefore, they carry a certain electrostatic charge where as wooden walls, lath, plaster and timber do not.
-Electrical stud finders utilize various methods but primarily it is by using a capacitor plate which in turn reads the walls and senses the pockets of differing electrostatic charges on the same.
+Electrical stud finders utilize various methods but primarily it is by using a capacitor plate which in turn reads the walls and senses the pockets of differing electrostatic charges.
 Once it scans a wall and detects such changes in the wall, it lets the scanner know, which immediately sends out a large beep.

 Primarily, all electrical stud finders use capacitor plates but they also utilize various other sensors with which you can clearly mark the current position and even mark the edge of the stud and the depth that it is located under.
 What makes electrical stud finders a godsend, in more ways than one is the fact that it allows you to determine the metal wiring behind the plaster, as well as any metal pipes.
 There is nothing worse than driving a nail into the wall only to find out that you have short circuited the house.
 By knowing the position of studs, as well as metal wires and pipes behind the lath and the plaster, you can avoid some expensive and costly repairs down the road.

 It should be pointed out that the more expensive electrical stud finders can even analyze 3-4 inches below the plaster and clearly identify the stud/ metal wire/ pipe among others.
-If you are looking for a stud finder with advanced functionality, then you need to make a beeline for some electrical stud finders (no pun intended)
+If you are looking for a stud finder with advanced functionality, then you need to make a beeline for some electrical stud finders (no pun intended).

-Types of Stud Finders
+The Types of Stud Finders

 Yes, you heard it right – there are various types of stud finders that you can go for, and at the last count, there are at least 12 different types of stud finders for you to choose from.
 But you should also know that all the 12 can be categorized as a magnetic or an electrical stud finder.
 Here’s to taking a closer look at some of these stud finders.